-(1) Answer given as age
+- (1) Answer given as age - (2) Answer given as year

 COVERAGE: Applies to all respondents with UK qualifications from school/college/work/government training scheme/leisure/other way as identified at QULCH11.

 NOTES: Respondents may reply by either giving the age at which they achieved their highest qualification or in what year they did so.